azzarip/food-explorers/content/emails/Milano/MilanoDay0.md

 ✅ Credit Card for Shopping 🛍️

-I'm really looking forward for this trip see you soon!
+I'm really looking forward for this trip!

+See you tomorrow! :)

 Marco